Haroldrivail/collectiv-ai-business/README.md

    Public sector, research institutions, NGOs and SMEs struggle to understand:
    - Which models fit which use cases?
    - How to integrate AI safely, ethically and cost-efficiently?
-   - How to stay compliant with GDPR and the EU AI Act?
+   - How to stay compliant with GDPR and AI regulation in Europe?

 ### 2.2 Market Opportunity

-- **Region:** Europe, with a strong focus on the EU
+- **Region:** Europe, with a strong focus on the wider European region
 - **Key Segments:**
   - Public administrations and government agencies
   - Universities and research institutions